During the 2014 legislative session, DEQ was funded to conduct air toxics monitoring in the Swan Island area of North Portland.

-DEQ will locate and operate three types of monitoring equipment on Swan Island for one year.
-A full spectrum air toxics monitor will measure a wide range of toxic pollutants.
-A particulate monitor will detect levels of metals including cadmium and arsenic at concentrations above health benchmarks.
-Six to eight meteorology stations will provide information about temperature, wind direction and speed to track weather conditions associated with elevated air pollution.
+DEQ began monitoring near Swan Island in November 2014 and will continue for one year.
+A full spectrum air toxics monitor located above Swan Island measures volatile organic compounds, particulate matter (including diesel), polyaromatic hydrocarbons, and metals.
+A metals only monitor is sited in the St. John’s neighborhood and eight meteorology stations provide information about temperature, wind direction and speed to track weather conditions associated with elevated air pollution.

 By comparing complaint and industrial facility data to wind speeds and directions, DEQ will be better able to identify air pollution sources and patterns from facilities.
 This will allow more informed odor investigations and responses under DEQ’s Nuisance Odor Strategy.